 The reason?
 Your credit scores will help determine what type of home loan financing you can get, and the interest rate you’ll pay.
 You’ll want to have plenty of time to dispute credit report errors if you find any, and get them fixed.
 The last thing you want is to find out at the last minute that you can’t buy your dream home because of something on your credit report that shouldn’t be there.

 If you will be buying and financing a home with someone else — a partner or spouse, for example — you’ll each want to get your credit reports and scores.
 Get them from all three major credit reporting agencies; Equifax, Experian and TransUnion, as they each collect their own data and don’t share corrections with each other.
 You can do this for free once annually at AnnualCreditReport.com.
-Beyond that, Credit.com’s free Credit Report Card is a tool that provides you with an easy to understand overview of your credit standing, along with your free credit scores, which is updated monthly.
+Beyond that, Credit.com’s free Credit Report Card is a tool that provides you with an easy to understand overview of your credit standing, along with your free credit scores, which is updated every 14 days.
 It’s a good and simple way to keep tabs on your credit regularly, because you’ll quickly be able to see if anything is amiss.

 You’re Not Just a Number